A sustainable mixed community for living, working, education, culture, retail and entertainment

-White City is fast establishing itself as a new West London community and destination: with excellent transport connections, unrivalled shopping at Westfield, an education & innovation campus from Imperial College, the cultural beacon that is the BBC (and ITV too), creative & tech hub White City Place, and thousands of quality new homes of all tenures.
+White City has established itself as a new West London community and destination: with excellent transport connections, unrivalled shopping at Westfield, an education & innovation campus from Imperial College, the cultural beacon that is the BBC (and ITV too), creative & tech hub White City Place, and thousands of quality new homes of all tenures.

 Westfield London’s second phase added an additional 750,000 sq ft of new retail, cafés, restaurants and leisure, bringing the UK’s No.1 ranked shopping centre (Source: CACI) up to a total of 425 outlets.
 250,000 sq ft is dedicated to a new John Lewis department store.

-White City Place is a creative business district with 700,000 sq ft of new office space, including 3,000 BBC staff who continue to make the area a vibrant and creative working environment.
+White City Place is a creative business campus with almost 1m sq ft of office space, including 3,000 BBC staff who continue to make the area a vibrant and creative working environment.

 Transport for London has transformed 31 of its railway arches under Wood Lane Tube station into a diverse mix of commercial, leisure and retail space and has created new pedestrian passageways to improve connectivity in the neighbourhood and introduce new cycle parking.